EuPathDB/EuPathDBIrods/Resources/Documentation/vagrant-irods.md

 ### Set Up External Python Scripts Used By IRODS Microservices
   * Some of the more involved (for microservices) operations are handled by Python scripts, housed in <code>/var/lib/irods/iRODS/server/bin/cmd</code>, which are executable, and are owned by IRODS.
   * Those scripts are available in the EuPathDBIrods project.
-  * Copy over those scripts (<code>sudo cp /var/tmp/workspace/IrodsBuilder/project_home/EuPathDBIrods/Scripts/remoteExec/*.py /var/lib/irods/iRODS/server/bin/cmd/*.py</code>).
+  * Copy over those scripts (<code>sudo cp /vagrant/scratch/project_home/EuPathDBIrods/Scripts/remoteExec/*.py /var/lib/irods/msiExecCmd_bin/.</code>).
-  * Make them executable (<code>sudo chmod 755 /var/lib/irods/iRODS/server/bin/cmd/*.py</code>)
+  * If not already, make them executable (<code>sudo chmod 755 /var/lib/irods/msiExecCmd_bin/*.py</code>)
-  * Make them owned by IRODS (<code>sudo chown irods.irods /var/lib/irods/iRODS/server/bin/cmd/*.py</code>).
+  * Make them owned by IRODS (<code>sudo chown irods.irods /var/lib/irods/msiExecCmd_bin/*.py</code>).

 ### Run the IRODS Builder Job
   * This job is parameterized with the username and password/token of the Jenkins user that will be calling the IRODS listener job from within the IRODS ecosystem.
   * A third parameter, MODE, defaults to Dev.
 Put anything else in its place to force a clean and complete rebuild of the shared workspace.
-Note that the clean removes gus_home and project_home, but not the template files copies over from <code>/vagrant/scratch</code>.
+Note that the clean removes everything in the workspace.
-  * This job will check out from svn, the 17 projects needed for the other IRODS jobs.
+  * This job will check out from svn, the 18 projects needed for the other IRODS jobs.
   * Additionally, the job will use the template files to create model-config.xml and [project].gus.config files for every project supported (as determined by the projectList.txt file).
   * FInally, the job will create the jenkinsCommunicationConfig.txt.
 It is located in IRODS at <code>/ebrc/workspaces</code> and will be used by one of the python scripts mentioned above to communicate with the IRODS Listener (irods-listener) job on Jenkins.
   * It would be prudent to be sure that file was created and properly placed.